Independent animation: Chile

-Czechia
+Czech Republic

 Michaela Pavlátová is known for making independent efforts such as the 2021 feature My Sunny Maad, which was nominated for the Golden Globe Award for Best Animated Feature Film.

-Other legendary Czech independent animators include Jiri Trnka and Jan Svankmajer.
+Other legendary Czech independent animators include Jiří Trnka and Jan Švankmajer.

 Estonia

 Estonian animator Priit Pärn is known for his crude drawings, dark humor and satirical absurdist tone on such films as Breakfast on the Grass (1988) and 1895 (1995; the latter spoofing cinema's impact on perceptions of history, identity and nationality filled with cinematic references, cultural stereotypes and inside jokes).

 Latvia

 Gints Zilbalodis won both the Academy Award and Golden Globe for Best Animated Feature (the first Latvian to win such accolades) for his 2024 dialogue-free effort Flow, about a dark grey cat alongside a dog, lemur and other creatures surviving a post-apocalyptic flood.
 The former victory marked the first time that an independent animated feature won in said category.

 The film's win for the Independent Spirit Award for Best International Film marked the first time an animated feature to win an Independent Spirit Award for any category.

+Another notable Latvian indie animator is Signe Baumane, known for more adult–oriented animated features such as Rocks in My Pockets and My Love Affair with Marriage.